 I couldn’t believe that on a Friday night with a bowl game going on, so many restaurants had closed early.
 We found only a handful of places open, which meant that all of them had huge wait times.

 A large portion of the fans attending the game were looking for a place to go so they could eat and relive the game.
 Yet, there were few options.

 I don’t know if this was an anomaly or the norm, but let this be a warning to you.
 Be prepared to wait a long time to get into any restaurant if you are planning on doing any post-game celebrating or mourning.

 This is the only thing about attending the Alamo Bowl that can put a damper on your trip.

 In addition to the Riverwalk and Alamo, there are many other attractions to experience while in San Antonio.
 Two popular ones that I recommend are Sea World San Antonio and the Historic Market Square.

 At this indoor mall, you will find over 100 local shops and kiosks, featuring the sights and tastes of Old Mexico.
 Also at Market Square, you will find some very authentic Mexican food.
 The most famous restaurant at Market Square is Mi Tierra, which is open 365 days a year.

 P.S.
 Love to tailgate at bowl games?
-Simplify your tailgate prep by using our FREE tailgate packing list to ensure you take everything you need for your tailgate.
+Simplify your tailgate prep by using my FREE tailgate packing list to ensure you take everything you need for your tailgate.
 Grab your copy in the box below!
 Plus, as a bonus, you will receive our weekly email newsletter full of travel tips and tricks.